 San Ignacio was the roughest overnight we’d done since Koh Phi Phi, Thailand’s party hostel.
 We had the best vegetarian burritos of our lives(!!!!), but then we tried to sleep on spring mattresses in a room that shook constantly from the bass of a nearby club.
 When we asked around that was the experience for most people trying to sleep, and no one else knew cause they were the ones out at the club.
 Either way, it’s worth enduring at least one night to see the mind-blowing ATM Cave.

-Keep in mind: YOU CANNOT BRING CAMERAS INTO THE ATM CAVE.
+Words of warning: YOU CANNOT BRING CAMERAS INTO THE ATM CAVE.
 This is one of those sad cautionary tales that has affected history for us all – but a tourist once dropped their camera on human remains and shattered them there, and then another tourist, while taking a selfie, stepped on more artifacts, also shattering them.
 A word to the wise: please be aware of your surroundings and respect them so this doesn’t happen and so the rest of us can have the full effect of our visits.
 Still, you can no longer take cameras with you.

 ATM Cave was probably one of the most brilliant things I’ve ever done in my life.
 Even as someone who’s had problems with claustrophobia, I’d do it again.
 You swim your way through a river, into a cave, and hike and swim the rest of the way into an ancient ceremony site where the most in tact ancient human remains are.
 It’s absolutely stunning, but it’s only for the rugged – so prep for using your athleticism.